RSTR: Reducing SpatioTemporal Redundancy in Diffusion Transformers: RSTR

+While incremental calibration can mitigate caching errors, a critical question remains: should all transformer blocks use the same calibration rank?
+Uniform calibration ignores potential differences in block sensitivity, resulting in \textit{spatial redundancy}.
+We now examine this through experiments.

 Caching with variable guidance causes larger denoising deviations than caching under a constant CFG.
 While incremental calibration was designed to alleviate caching errors under constant CFG, we now examine how it performs under variable guidance patterns.
 In our experiment, we find that different blocks benefit from different calibration ranks.
-Early (block 0) and late blocks (block 26) maintain lower MSE with higher ranks (=512), while middle blocks (block 12) achieve better performance with lower ranks (=256).
-This heterogeneous pattern shows that uniform rank allocation cannot handle the varying error magnitudes introduced by variable guidance.
-For detailed analysis across all transformer blocks, please refer to the appendix \ref{Appendix-Motivation}.
-Since higher ranks directly increase computational cost during denoising, we face a trade-off between feature consistency and efficiency.
-These observations motivate our systematic approach to discovering optimal rank distributions, where we assign each region the rank that best balances error reduction and compute.
+Specifically, the comparison between $r=256$ and $r=512$ reveals a counter-intuitive phenomenon: while the higher rank $r=512$ effectively suppresses severe error spikes in Block 22, it introduces higher errors in Blocks 0, 14, and 26 compared to $r=256$.
+This heterogeneous pattern demonstrates that no single uniform rank is optimal for all blocks.
+Although high-capacity calibration ($r=1024$) consistently minimizes errors across all blocks as shown in Figure~\ref{fig:rank_comparison_4blocks-256-1024}, it incurs prohibitive computational cost.
+Much of this cost is spatial redundancy, as many blocks require far less calibration capacity.
+For detailed analysis across all transformer blocks, please refer to Appendix~\ref{sec:deviation-vis}.
+These observations motivate our systematic approach to discovering optimal rank distributions, where we assign each region the rank that best balances error reduction and efficiency.